Polycystic Kidney Disease

 The Cleveland Clinic Center for Renal Disease is staffed with experienced nephrologists and medical staff who develop and implement customized treatment plans for PKD patients.
 The Center is also a leading participant in national PKD research.

 Dr. Surafel Gebreselassie joined the Cleveland Clinic staff in 2008 is a staff member of the Department of Nephrology and Hypertension, which part of the Glickman Urological & Kidney Institute.
-His specialty interests include chronic kidney disease, electrolyte disorders such as hyperkalemia, hypokalemia, hypomagnesemia , glomerulonephritis, continuous ambulatory peritoneal dialysis, critical care nephrology and kidney stones.
+His specialty interests include chronic kidney disease, electrolyte disorders such as hyperkalemia, hypokalemia, hypomagnesemia , glomerulonephritis, critical care nephrology and kidney transplantation.

 To make an appointment with Dr. Gebreselassie, or any of the other specialists in the Glickman Urological & Kidney Institute’s Department of Nephrology and Hypertension, please call 800.223.2273, ext.
 46771.
 You can also visit us online at clevelandclinic.org/nephrology.